MuhammedKalkan/Portal/README.md

 Currently there are 2 datasets in Heightmap and QuantizedMesh format.

 Quantized Mesh dataset is derived from GTOPO30 sources.
 It has 1km resolution approx. for the whole world.
-Moreover it is produced with original algorithm.
-Therefore i believe it is identical with the Cesium one.
+Moreover it is produced via new algorithm therefore i believe it is identical with the Cesium one.
 They have added more data onto it so might be slight differences.

 This dataset is detailed up to LEVEL 9 (9 Included) and consists of nearly 700K tile files.
 I have added this whole tileset available for download.